CCSI-Toolset/FOQUS/docs/source/chapt_matlab/reference/matlab_foqus_intro.rst

 8. Terminate MATLAB session.

-Further details on how to use this option to interface MATLAB-FOQUS are given in the example presented in the :ref:`tutorial<chapt_matlab/tutorial/matlab_foqus_tutorial:MATLAB-FOQUS interface - tutorial>`.
+Further details on how to use this option to interface MATLAB-FOQUS are given in the example presented in the :ref:`tutorial 1<chapt_matlab/tutorial/matlab_foqus_tutorial:MATLAB-FOQUS interface - tutorials>`.

 Option 2: MATLAB script implementation
 --------------------------------------

+This approach is best suited for MATLAB simulations that are computationally intensive, and FOQUS is used for data analysis and surrogate modeling.

-The second option available for the MATLAB-FOQUS interface is to run MATLAB models directly in the MATLAB environment, but making the results/outputs fully compatible with the different FOQUS modules.
+In this option, the MATLAB-FOQUS interface runs MATLAB models directly in the MATLAB environment, but making the results/outputs fully compatible with FOQUS modules.
 This is automatically achieved through a MATLAB script ``foqus_matlab_script.m`` provided with the FOQUS distribution, which can be executed directly in MATLAB.
 To use the script, it is necessary to define the inputs for MATLAB models in the same order as were defined in the FOQUS flowsheet.

 The MATLAB script takes three inputs: 1) the MATLAB function containing the model, 2) the name of the PSUADE file containing the samples space for the model, which needs to be created previously in the uncertainty module in FOQUS, 3) the path where the MATLAB function and PSUADE file are located.

-This approach is best suited for MATLAB simulations that are computationally intensive as FOQUS is only used during the analysis step and not the runtime of the model.

 The MATLAB script uses some functions available in FOQUS base code to handle :ref:`PSUADE full file format<file-formats>` and sample data objects, and these functions are written in Python.
 For this reason, before using the script, it is necessary to configure MATLAB to execute Python modules.
 The steps for this